A couple of years ago I received this email that asks me a question I still get asked all the time:

 Your Travel Costs

-You can guess we're I'm going on this one too.
+You can guess where I'm going on this one too.
 Let's examine what makes up travel costs.

 Travel Costs = Lodging + Food + Transportation + Discretionary